Jed S. Rakoff

 Jed Saul Rakoff (born August 1, 1943) is an American lawyer and jurist serving as a senior United States district judge of the U.S. District Court for the Southern District of New York.
-He was appointed in 1996 by President Bill Clinton.
+He was appointed in 1996 by President Bill Clinton, and assumed senior status in 2010.

 Early life and education

 Rakoff is Jewish and was born in Philadelphia, Pennsylvania, on August 1, 1943.
 He grew up in the Germantown section of Philadelphia and attended Central High School of Philadelphia.
 Rakoff received his Bachelor of Arts in English literature from Swarthmore College in 1964, where he was student council president and editor-in-chief of the newspaper.
 He earned his Master of Philosophy (M.Phil.) in Indian history in 1966 from Balliol College at Oxford University, and received a Juris Doctor, cum laude, from Harvard Law School in 1969, where he was a member of the Harvard Legal Aid Bureau.
 He has received honorary degrees from Saint Francis University and from Swarthmore.